sudipsiwakoti/CPS_project/README.md

 https://laravel.com/docs/6.x

-It may assist to follow this guide in pulling a Laravel repository.
+It may be of assistance to follow this guide in pulling a Laravel repository.

 https://devmarketer.io/learn/setup-laravel-project-cloned-github-com/